-The following table provides information about our equity compensation plans in effect on December 31, 2022, separately aggregated for plans approved by shareholders and for plans not approved by shareholders.
+The following table provides information about our equity compensation plans in effect on December 31, 2023, separately aggregated for plans approved by shareholders and for plans not approved by shareholders.
 A description of the material features of each equity compensation plan not approved by shareholders follows the table.
 All outstanding awards relate to shares of our common stock.
-Information is as of December 31, 2022, unless otherwise indicated.
+Information is as of December 31, 2023, unless otherwise indicated.

-Equity Compensation Plan Information (a) (b) (c) Plan category # of shares to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (1) # of shares remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 60,458,799 (2) \$ 0.00 131,346,845 (3) Equity compensation plans not approved by security holders 5,259,807 (4) NA 3,089,783 (5) Total 65,718,606 0.00 134,436,628
+Equity Compensation Plan Information

+(a) (b) (c) Plan category # of shares to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (1) # of shares remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 66,834,666 (2) \$ 0.00 103,265,133 (3) Equity compensation plans not approved by security holders 4,264,741 (4) NA 1,993,916 (5) Total 71,099,407 0.00 105,259,049 -

-- (1) Does not reflect restricted share rights (RSRs), restricted share units (RSUs), performance share awards or deferred compensation benefits because they have no exercise price. - (2) For the Wells Fargo & Company 2022 Long-Term Incentive Plan (2022 LTIP) and its predecessor the Long-Term Incentive Compensation Plan (LTICP), consists of 53,237,143 shares subject to RSRs, and a maximum of 5,731,327 performance shares.
-For the Supplemental 401(k) Plan, consists of 1,126,379 shares issuable upon distribution of benefits.
-For the Directors Stock Compensation and Deferral Plan (Directors Plan), consists of 228,946 shares issuable upon distribution of deferred stock awards, and 135,004 shares issuable upon distribution of deferred compensation benefits. - (3) We could have issued the number of shares of our common stock indicated in the table below captioned "Plans approved by security holders" pursuant to distributions of deferred compensation benefits.
-No information is provided for the LTICP because no future awards will be made under this plan. - (4) This consists of shares of common stock issuable upon distribution of deferred compensation benefits and 617 shares issuable upon distribution related to the Norwest Corporation Directors' Formula Stock Award Plan. - (5) We could have issued the number of shares of our common stock indicated in the table below captioned "Plans not approved by security holders" pursuant to distributions of deferred compensation benefits.
+Does not reflect restricted share rights (RSRs), restricted share units (RSUs), performance share awards or deferred compensation benefits because they have no exercise price.
+For the Wells Fargo & Company 2022 Long-Term Incentive Plan (2022 LTIP) and its predecessor the Long-Term Incentive Compensation Plan (LTICP), consists of 59,547,247 shares subject to RSRs, and a maximum of 5,960,268 performance shares.
+For the Supplemental 401(k) Plan, consists of 971,428 shares issuable upon distribution of benefits.
+For the Directors Stock Compensation benefits.

+(3) We could have issued the number of shares of our common stock indicated in the following table pursuant to any of the award types listed for the plan or, if indicated for the plan, pursuant to distributions of deferred compensation benefits.
+No information is provided for the LTICP because no future awards will be made under this plan.

+distributions of deferred compensation benefits.
+No information is provided for the LTICP because no future awards will be made under this plan.
+(4) This consists of shares of common stock issuable upon distribution of deferred compensation benefits and 509 shares issuable upon distribution related to the Norwest Corporation Directors' Formula Stock Award Plan.

+(5) We could have issued the number of shares of our common stock indicated in the table below captioned "Plans not approved by security holders" pursuant to distributions of deferred compensation benefits.
 No information is provided for the Norwest Corporation Directors' Formula Stock Award Plan because no future awards or deferrals will be made under this plan and because column (a) reflects all shares issuable under those plans upon exercise or distribution of outstanding awards or deferred compensation benefits.

-Plans approved by security holders # of shares remaining available for future issuance under equity compensation plans (excluding # of shares to be issued upon exercise of outstanding options, warrants and rights) Award types 2022 LTIP 129,493,577 Stock, restricted stock, RSRs, performance shares, performance units Supplemental 401(k) Plan 1,723,509 Deferral distribution Directors Plan 129,759 Stock options, deferral distribution Total 131,346,845
+Plans approved by security holders # of shares remaining available for future issuance under equity compensation plans (excluding # of shares to be issued upon exercise of outstanding options, warrants and rights) Award types 2022 LTIP 101,470,398 Stock, restricted stock, RSRs, performance shares, performance units Supplemental 401(k) Plan 1,693,770 Deferral distribution Directors Plan 100,965 Stock options, deferral distribution Total 103,265,133

-Plans not approved by security holders # of shares remaining available for future issuance under equity compensation plans Award types Deferred Compensation Plan 2,942,642 Deferral distribution Non-Qualified Deferred Compensation Plan for Independent Contractors 147,141 Deferral distribution Total 3,089,783
+Plans not approved by security holders # of shares remaining available for future issuance under equity compensation plans Award types Deferred Compensation Plan 1,853,363 Deferral distribution Non-Qualified Deferred Compensation Plan for Independent Contractors 140,553 Deferral distribution Total 1,993,916